Here's Why We're A Bit Worried About Amani Gold's (ASX:ANL) Cash Burn Situation

-Given this risk, we thought we'd take a look at whether Australian Potash (ASX:APC) shareholders should be worried about its cash burn.
+So should Amani Gold (ASX:ANL) shareholders be worried about its cash burn?
 For the purpose of this article, we'll define cash burn as the amount of cash the company is spending each year to fund its growth (also called its negative free cash flow).
-The first step is to compare its cash burn with its cash reserves, to give us its 'cash runway'.
+We'll start by comparing its cash burn with its cash reserves in order to calculate its cash runway.

-How Is Australian Potash's Cash Burn Changing Over Time?
+How Is Amani Gold's Cash Burn Changing Over Time?

-So, Should We Worry About Australian Potash's Cash Burn?
+So, Should We Worry About Amani Gold's Cash Burn?

-We must admit that we don't think Australian Potash is in a very strong position, when it comes to its cash burn.
-While its cash burn relative to its market cap wasn't too bad, its increasing cash burn does leave us rather nervous.
-One real positive is that at least one analyst is forecasting that the company will reach breakeven.
+On this analysis of Amani Gold's cash burn, we think its cash burn relative to its market cap was reassuring, while its cash runway has us a bit worried.
 After looking at that range of measures, we think shareholders should be extremely attentive to how the company is using its cash, as the cash burn makes us uncomfortable.
-Separately, we looked at different risks affecting the company and spotted 5 warning signs for Australian Potash (of which 2 are a bit unpleasant!) you should know about.
+On another note, Amani Gold has 6 warning signs (and 4 which are a bit unpleasant) we think you should know about.

 If you would prefer to check out another company with better fundamentals, then do not miss this free list of interesting companies, that have HIGH return on equity and low debt or this list of stocks which are all forecast to grow.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.